 In fact everything is in you; you are one with your body and experience, yet transcend it all.
 You are the unknowable origin of all things; here, now as always, absolutely present, though completely hidden from any perspective of experience, as you have no form.
 It could be said that the Universe is your game – hide and seek with imaginary aspects of yourself.
 You’ll never find yourself in experience because you’re already absolutely here, not in or out there.

 Babies are effortlessly centred in the body’s natural centre of gravity; the place the Chinese call the lower tan tien.
-This is located about 2 inches below the navel, level with the hip bones.
+This is located about 2 inches below and 1 inch in from the navel, level with the hip bones.
 Being centred in the tan tien ensures that every aspect of the body’s intelligence works harmoniously together and we experience this as feeling naturally positive and happy.
 We are able to ride the waves of emotion and winds of thought, which are part of the human experience, while remaining calm and unattached.

 As we mature into young children and learn language, we begin to view aspects of our present, holistic experience as separate objects.
 Also around this time our emotional response becomes stronger and we start to become conditioned by our parents’ ideas of ‘good’ and ‘bad’ emotions.
 We learn to tense up internally around ‘bad’ emotions in resistance to them and ‘good’ emotions in an attempt to prolong them.
 This causes us to shift our internal focus upwards away from the lower tan tien, to whichever emotion we are feeling.
 We begin to define ourselves through the emotions we feel and lose touch with the peace of our being.